hengyicai/hengyicai.github.io/_pages/about.md

 - Apr.
 04, 2020 &rarr;  1 paper accepted to ACL 2020.
 - Mar.
 27, 2020 &rarr;  Hengyi was invited to serve as Program Committee at EMNLP 2020.
 - Dec.
-09, 2019 &rarr;  Hengyi was invited to serve as internal reviewer at ACL 2020.
+09, 2019 &rarr;  Hengyi was invited to serve as Program Committee at ACL 2020.
 - Nov.
 11, 2019 &rarr;  1 paper accepted to AAAI 2020.
 - Aug.
 13, 2019 &rarr;  1 paper accepted to EMNLP 2019.